-A district court judgment can be appealed to the court of appeal by the claimant or defendant within three weeks from the pronouncement of the judgment regardless of whether the case is tried under the Act or as joined cases under the Code of Judicial Procedure.
+A district court judgment can be appealed to the court of appeal by the claimant or defendant within 3 weeks from the pronouncement of the judgment.
 Permission to appeal is required.

 According to the Act, a group member is entitled to appeal a judgment or a final decision either on behalf of the group or individually (Sections 47 and 48).
 If the appeal is made individually, the case will not be handled under the Act in the court of appeal.